Ultralight dark matter search in a large liquid scintillator detector: Neutrino oscillations in the presence of ultralight scalar field

 Moreover, the corresponding neutrino mass values are modulated by the ultralight scalar field amplitude as~\cite{Cordero:2022fwb}~\footnote{For discussions on the impact of active neutrinos on ultralight scalar field dynamics and other cosmological implications, we refer the reader to Refs.~\cite{Cordero:2022fwb, Sen:2023uga}.}

 Hence, the neutrino conversion probability acquires a modification due to shifts in the diagonal neutrino mass terms.

+In this work, we focus on the diagonal $\hat{y}_{jj}$ couplings that are present in the term $\eta_{\Delta_{jk}}\propto m_j \hat{y}_{jj} - m_k \hat{y}_{kk}$, as they directly contribute to the effective Hamiltonian in Eq.~(5).
+A complete analysis including off-diagonal terms elements would require a re-diagonalization of the full neutrino mass matrix, which we leave for future work.
 In particular, neutrino oscillation experiments that determine vacuum oscillations can extract an averaged value~\cite{Losada:2021bxx}

 where $\tau_\phi$ indicates the period of the time variation of the scalar field, $L$ is the baseline (or the distance traveled by neutrino) and $E$ is the neutrino energy.
+In this work we will consider the case where the oscillation frequency $\omega_{\text{osc}} = m_\phi$ is much faster than the time scales relevant for neutrino's trajectory~\cite{Cordero:2022fwb}, leading to the approximation $\langle \cos(2m_\phi L) \rangle_{T} \approx 0$.
 Therefore, the effective $\eta_{\Delta_{jk}}$ parameters induce an energy smearing effect that adds to the intrinsic energy resolution of the experiment.
 Thus, a JUNO-like experiment provides a unique opportunity to explore the sensitivity to both the $\eta_{\Delta_{31}}$ and $\eta_{\Delta_{21}}$ parameters.

-One of the characteristic features of the scenario considered in this work is that, as shown in Fig.~1 of \cite{Krnjaic:2017zlz}, the neutrino oscillation signal exhibits damping of the oscillatory behaviors~\cite{JUNO:2021ydg} – an effect similar to decoherence~\cite{Lisi:2000zt,Gago:2000qc,Coloma:2018idr} or neutrino decay~\cite{Gonzalez-Garcia:2008mgl,Abrahao:2015rba}.
+One of the characteristic features of the scenario considered in this work is that, as shown in Fig.~1 of \cite{Krnjaic:2017zlz}, the neutrino oscillation signal exhibits damping of the oscillatory behaviors~\cite{JUNO:2021ydg}, an effect similar to decoherence~\cite{Lisi:2000zt,Gago:2000qc,Coloma:2018idr} or neutrino decay~\cite{Gonzalez-Garcia:2008mgl,Abrahao:2015rba}.